nlpcloud/nlpcloud-php/README.md

 $client = new NLPCloud('<model>','<your token>', true);
 ```

 If you want to use the multilingual add-on in order to process non-English texts, set `'<your language code>'` as a 4th argument.
-For example, if you want to process French text, you should set `'fr'`.
+For example, if you want to process French text, you should set `'fra_Latn'`.

 ```php
 use NLPCloud\NLPCloud;